phalcon-orphanage/docs/en/reference/routing.rst

 | /:params     | (/.*)*             | Matches a list of optional words separated by slashes              |
 +--------------+--------------------+--------------------------------------------------------------------+

-Since you can add many routes as you need using add(), the order in which you add the routes indicates their relevance.
-Internally, all defined routes are traversed until :doc:`Phalcon\\Mvc\\Router <../api/Phalcon_Mvc_Router>` finds the one that matches the given URI and processes it, while ignoring the rest.
+Since you can add many routes as you need using add(), the order in which you add the routes indicates their relevance, last routes added have more relevance than first added.
+Internally, all defined routes are traversed in reverse order until :doc:`Phalcon\\Mvc\\Router <../api/Phalcon_Mvc_Router>` finds the one that matches the given URI and processes it, while ignoring the rest.

 Parameters with Names
 ^^^^^^^^^^^^^^^^^^^^^